-This request is for \$250,000 for structural and foundation stabilization work on the barn and creamery.
-This phase of work will also include necessary work on the structure roofs.
+This request is for \$250,000 for a structural engineer and historic architect to create drawings for foundation stabilization work on the barn and construction documents for the creamery.
+This phase of work will also include necessary work to reconstruct the creamery roof.
 These structures are located in close proximity to the covered pavilion on the Columbine Open Space site allowing for easy public accessibility.